wcout/fltk-gif-animation/README.md

 *Update 2016/12/03:*

   Finished *all* tasks.
 Solution 2 is complete now.
+Speed of rescaling has been improved also vastly by using FLTK's (from version 1.4) image scaling feature in combination with lazy (on-time) rescaling.

 *Update 2017/08/26:*